-I am Yingjia Wan, a first year PhD student at UCLA, advised by Prof. Elisa Kreiss.
-My research interests include (but are not limited to) LLM reasoning, evaluation, AI4MATH, and post-training alignment.
+I am Yingjia Wan, a first year PhD student at UCLA, advised by Prof. Elisa Kreiss in the Computation and Language for Society (Coalas) Lab and the UCLA NLP group.
+My research interests include but are not limited to large language model reasoning, evaluation, AI4MATH, and post-training alignment.

 - Collaboration: Working on AI/NLP since 2023, I feel incredibly grateful to have learned from some outstanding AI researchers and mentors such as: Prof. Elisa Kreiss, Prof. Zhijiang Guo, Dr. Ivan Vulić, Dr. Jianqiao Lu, Dr. Yinya Huang, and Dr. Zhengying Liu.